AvneeshSarwate/personalsite/static/newsite/profile.md

 - add credits for software used (tufte.css, marked, The Force) -->
 ## <a id="publications"></a><b>Publications</b>
+Sarwate, A, Ryan Rose, Jason Freeman, and Jack Armitage.
+(2018).
+Performance Systems for Live Coders and Non-Coders.
+In NIME (To appear).
+[PDF](/static/papers/LiveCodersAndNonCoders.pdf)

 Sarwate, A. (2016, October).
 Calcification and Hybrid Live-Coding.
 In Proceedings of the Audio Mostly 2016 (pp. 55-60).
 ACM.
 [PDF](/static/papers/CalcificationAndHybridLiveCoding.pdf)

 Sarwate, Avneesh, and Jeff Snyder.
 "SkipStep: A Multi-Paradigm Touch-screen Instrument."
 In ICMC.
 2014.
 [PDF](/static/papers/SkipStep.pdf)